-Blue Ameraucanas are a popular blue egg layer that have the bonus of a beard and muffs!
+Blue Ameraucanas are a popular blue egg layer that has the bonus of a beard and muffs!
 These classic birds are an excellent choice if you want a little color in your egg carton.

 2. Blue Andalusian

 Blue Andalusians are a great option for anyone who wants a lot of white eggs from a blue chicken!
-They are great for those who want a bird that can handle free ranging well.
+They are great for those who want a bird that can handle free-ranging well.

 3. Blue Australorp

 Blue Australorps are just like their Black Australorp relatives, just a different color!
 They’re nice, calm birds that lay a lot of big brown eggs.

 Blue Breasted Red Old English Bantams are cute little bird that has game heritage, so you know they’re plucky!
 This variety is a black-breasted red with a copy of the blue gene.